Data Sitchinava: Career

 He was a top goalscorer for Sioni Bolnisi in 2021 with 20 goals, largely contributing to the team's promotion to the top flight.
 Moreover, this season he was named the best player of the last quarter (Round 28–36).
+On 24 November 2021, he scored his 100th goal in the second division in a 5–2 win over Chikhura Sachkhere in which he netted a hat-trick.